jeetdas/Party-Playlist/README.md

 # Party Playlist

 A web application that allows sharing of YouTube playlists, with a simple and easy to use UI.
 The application implements real-time sharing of playlists across devices and allows multiple users to add and update items together.
-The application is implemented using sockets on a Go infastructure.
+The application is implemented using sockets on Go.

 ## Usage